michaelzhang2205-ux/Customer-Behavior-Analysis/README.md

 - Provided data-backed recommendations for performance improvement

 Beyond technical execution, this project demonstrates my ability to connect quantitative analysis with strategic business thinking

----

-## **Professional Focus**

-This project reflects how I approach analytical work:

-- Structured and methodical
-- Quantitatively grounded
-- Business-oriented
-- Clear in communication

 With formal training in Economics and Business Mathematics, I aim to combine analytical rigor with practical insight — the foundation for strong performance in entry-level analyst roles.